-Net cash used in operating activities for the six months ended December 31, 2023 was approximately \$3.1 million and was mainly comprised of the net loss of approximately \$3.3 million, non-cash other income of approximately \$1.0 million from software developing service related to VCI's project as mentioned in other income, net above, increase of prepayment of approximately \$0.1 million as our vendors required us to make deposit to secure the purchase, offset by non-cash items of depreciation, amortization, allowance for credit losses and unrealized loss on marketable securities amounted to approximately \$1.0 million, decrease of inventories of approximately \$0.3 million as we reduced our purchase and intended to maintain a more effective inventory level, decrease of approximately \$0.2 million in other receivables and other current assets is attributed to the utilization of prepaid information technology and insurance expenses from previous periods in the current period, and increase of approximately \$0.1 million in accounts payable as we made more purchases on account.
+Net cash used in operating activities for the six nine months ended December 31, 2023 March 31, 2024 was approximately \$3.1 million \$4.1 million and was mainly comprised of the net loss of approximately \$3.3 \$5.0 million, non-cash other income of approximately \$1.0 million from software developing service related to VCI's VCI Global Limited project as mentioned in other income, net above, increase of prepayment of approximately \$0.1 million \$0.2 million as our vendors required us to make deposit to secure the purchase, decrease of customer deposit of approximately \$0.1 million as realized more membership subscription revenue from the customer deposit collected from prior period, and decrease of other payables and accrued liabilities of approximately \$0.1 million as made timely payment to our service providers, offset by non-cash items of depreciation, amortization, allowance for credit losses and unrealized loss on marketable securities amounted to approximately \$1.0 million \$1.7 million, decrease of inventories of approximately \$0.3 million \$0.4 million as we reduced our purchase and intended to maintain a more effective inventory level, decrease of approximately \$0.2 million \$0.3 million in other receivables and other current assets is attributed to the utilization of prepaid information technology and insurance expenses from previous periods in the current period, and increase of approximately \$0.1 million in accounts payable as we made more purchases on account.

-Net cash used in operating activities for the six months ended December 31, 2022 was approximately \$4.6 million and was mainly comprised of the net loss of approximately \$5.7 million, increase of prepayments of approximately \$0.3 million as our vendors required us to make deposit to secure the purchase, and increase of approximately \$0.3 million in other receivable and other current assets as we prepaid IT maintenance fee to a third party service provider.
-The net cash used in operating activities was mainly offset by amortization of debt discount of approximately \$1.0 million, stock-based compensation of approximately \$0.4 million, decrease of inventories of approximately \$18,000 as we improved our inventories turnover rate due to demand of our product, increase in account payable of approximately \$59,000 as we made more purchases on account and increase of approximately \$81,000 in contract liability as we deferred more revenue due to increase of our customer's redemption rate in spending related reward points.
+Net cash used in operating activities for the six nine months ended December 31, 2022 March 31, 2023 was approximately \$4.6 million \$7.0 million and was were mainly comprised of the net loss of approximately \$5.7 \$8.6 million, increase of prepayments of approximately \$0.3 million \$0.2 million as our vendors required us to make deposit to secure the purchase, and increase of approximately \$0.3 million in other receivable and other current assets as we prepaid IT information technology maintenance fee to a third party service provider.
+The net cash used in operating activities was mainly offset by amortization of debt discount of approximately \$1.0 million, and stock-based compensation of approximately \$0.4 million, decrease of inventories of approximately \$18,000 as we improved our inventories turnover rate due to demand of our product, increase in account payable of approximately \$59,000 as we made more purchases on account and increase of approximately \$81,000 in contract liability as we deferred more revenue due to increase of our customer's redemption rate in spending related reward points, \$0.8 million.